 Council's workplace must adapt to these and other changes as they emerge so that it appeals to talented people.
-Council recognises the quality of the people it can attract and retain in its organisation is vital to its achieving its program.
-It values its people and appreciates their contribution.
-It will continue to recognise the obligation for them to be provided with a safe and satisfying workplace; to be treated equitably and with respect; and to be properly rewarded.
+Council recognises the quality of the people it can attract and retain in its organisation is vital to achieving its program.
+Council values its people and appreciates their contribution.
+Council will continue to recognise its obligation to its workforce by: providing a safe and satisfying workplace; treating its workforce equitably and with respect; and properly rewarding its workforce.

-The functions and responsibilities of local government continue to increase.
-That provides Council with the challenges of selecting its activities wisely and of adequately resourcing its programs.
+The functions and responsibilities of local government continue to increase, providing Council with the challenges of selecting its activities wisely and adequately resourcing its programs.
 Opportunities for new resources and increased effectiveness will be pursued.
 Council will also place an emphasis on improving alignment between employees and Council's values and goals.

-The programs and services the Council selects must be carefully designed and delivered to equitably and cost effectively advance the wellbeing of the Shire's people.
+The programs and services Council selects must be carefully designed and delivered to equitably and cost effectively advance the wellbeing of the Shire's people.